JaberQezelbash/JaberQezelbash.github.io/_pages/about.md

 Latest
 ------
-**December 23:** Accpted publication titled: "A fast-response mathematical programming approach for delivering disaster relief goods: an earthquake case study."
+**1) December 23:** Accpted publication titled: "A fast-response mathematical programming approach for delivering disaster relief goods: an earthquake case study."

-**December 22:** A survey of machine learning in kidney disease diagnosis."
+**2) December 22:** A survey of machine learning in kidney disease diagnosis."